jack-bradshaw/Shamir/README.md

 ## Compatibility between APIs
 The standard API and the reactive API produce the same results given the same inputs, therefore the APIs can be used interchangeably without migration/conversion.

-## Licensing
-The GUI app and the APIs are licensed under the Apache v2.0 licence.
-Have a look at [the license](LICENSE) for details.